acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 # Acrolinx .NET Sidebar Demo

-Demo code for an integration of the Acrolinx sidebar into a .NET application
+Demo code for an integration of the Acrolinx sidebar in a .NET application

 ## Prerequisites